biaros05/craftersden/standup.md

 - **Axel Brochu:** Implemented fixing and breaking block into deep slate, looked into how to change state of their blocks.
 - **Marin Melentii:** Worked on saving other people's build and editing it, setting up the front-end tests.

+## March 24 2025
+- **Amy Nguyen:** Worked on implement save and like, now I am working on the forum search and the adding tags to posts for forum filtering.
+- **Bianca Rossetti:** Finished polishing UI, will add "loading" text to loading thing.
+Finished seeding script for deepslate database.
+Not sure about the bounding box for certain specific blocks like fences.
+Going to start saving build to databas (deepslate).
+Has a toJson thing that might be useful.
+- **Axel Brochu:** Did the dev deployment, changed the dev deployment to be the containerized one, no longer POC url.
+Also set up monitoring service.
+Tried to work with changing states of blocks.
+Works, but not user friendly.
+Will work on making more user friendly and work on fixing memory.
+- **Marin Melentii:** Worked on front-end unit tests.
+Having weird issues with ceratin tests.

 ### Template
 - **Amy Nguyen:**
 - **Bianca Rossetti:**